ljin0429/HIST/README.md

 # Hypergraph-Induced Semantic Tuplet Loss for Deep Metric Learning (CVPR 2022)
-Official PyTorch implementation of **HIST loss** for deep metric learning | paper
+Official PyTorch implementation of **HIST loss** for deep metric learning | paper (The paper link will be updated soon!)

-## About
-Our HIST loss utilizes multilateral semantic relations between every sample and class for a given mini-batch via hypergraph modeling.

-By leveraging multilateral semantic relations, HIST loss enables the embedding network to capture important visual semantics suitable for deep metric learning.

-A standard embedding network (*e.g.*, ResNet-50) trained with our HIST loss achieves SOTA performance on three public benckmarks for deep metric learning.

 The repository provides <sup>1)</sup> source codes for the main results and <sup>2)</sup> pre-trained models for quick evaluation.